 Should You Use A 54 Or 56 Degree Wedge?

 Your pitching wedge will be between 42-46 degrees, your gap wedge will be 50-52 degrees, and your sand wedge will be between 54-56 degrees.
-You want to evenly space out the lofts.
+You want to have 4-6 degrees of loft between each.

 Here’s the ideal setup if you want to have 3 wedges: